 Activity Management / Mitigation Responsibility Frequency / Timing Land Management Landscaping Re-vegetation and Landscaping of open space areas with suitable indigenous vegetation.
 Systematic removal and follow-up operations of invasive alien plants.
-Project Outside lighting should be designed and limited to minimise impacts on fauna.
+Proponent / Project Outside lighting should be designed and limited to minimise impacts on fauna.
 All outside lighting should be directed away from any sensitive areas.
-Proponent / Contractor completion and Maintenance Fluorescent and mercury vapor lighting should be avoided, and sodium vapor (green/red) lights should be used wherever possible Land Rehabilitation Any rubble is to be removed from site to an appropriate disposal site.
-Burying of rubble on site is prohibited.
-Project completion The site is to be cleared of all litter. - The surface of all disturbed areas must be left rough to facilitate binding of topsoil and vegetation.
+Contractor completion and Maintenance Fluorescent and mercury vapor lighting should be avoided, and sodium vapor (green/red) lights should be used wherever possible Land Rehabilitation Any rubble is to be removed from site to an appropriate disposal site.
+Burying of Project rubble on site is prohibited. - completion The site is to be cleared of all litter.
+The surface of all disturbed areas must be left rough to facilitate binding of topsoil and vegetation.
 Areas that are disturbed through building activities (such as the excavations for sewerage pipelines) should be suitably rehabilitated without delay.
 Failure to do so will have a knock-on effect on biodiversity in the form of an increase in wind erosion, soil exposure and a loss of the soil micro-organisms that are essential for plant growth.
 Use complete cover of locally chipped woody material (for example Acacia cyclops stems and branches but not the seed pods).
-Contractor Progressive rehabilitation and on Project completion
+Contractor Progressive rehabilitation and on Project completion and statistics and poddy.

 Activity Management / Mitigation Responsibility Frequency / Timing Alien Invasive Plants Alien plant eradication All invasive alien plants should be completely cleared from the property, and where a tree or bush cover is desired, replaced with suitable indigenous species.
 Rehabilitation of disturbed areas, as well as previously invaded areas, should promote establishment of site-appropriate indigenous species.
 Implement an alien invasive control plan to remove current invasive species and prevent their further spread.
 Relevant alien invasive plant (AIP) species must be identified by a suitably qualified ecologist or botanist.
-Proponent / Immediate and AIPs must be controlled using the cut-stump method - cutting the main stem close Contractor On-going to the ground and applying a suitable, registered herbicide to the freshly cut en genig stump.
-AIPs must NOT be controlled using a foliar herbicide.
+Proponent / Contractor AIPs must be controlled using the cut-stump method - cutting the main stem close to the ground and applying a suitable, registered herbicide to the freshly cut stump.
+Immediate and On-going AIPs must NOT be controlled using a foliar herbicide.
 Felled plants must be removed from the wetland area.
-Follow up control must be implemented annually until AIPs have been eradicated Follow up inspections must be undertaken annually Ecological function Anthropogenic Disturbance and species Limit vehicle access to areas designated for access and parking composition Provide waste bins and animal proof waste handling facilities to prevent litter and attracting pests.Limit the collection of firewood on site and from the surrounding vegetation.
-Discourage pets from entering and hunting in the development site and Proponent On-going surrounding landscape.
-Appropriate fire-fighting equipment must be available on site at all times and serviced at regular intervals.
+Follow up control must be implemented annually until AIPs have been eradicated Follow up inspections must be undertaken annually Ecological function Anthropogenic Disturbance and species Limit vehicle access to areas designated for access and parking composition Provide waste bins and animal proof waste handling facilities to prevent litter and attracting pests.
+Limit the collection of firewood on site and from the surrounding vegetation.
+Proponent On-going Discourage pets from entering and hunting in the development site and surrounding landscape. Поропен On-going Appropriate fire-fighting equipment must be available on site at all times and serviced at regular intervals.
 Wetland degradation Rainwater harvesting tanks must be installed where feasible - both as a water conservation and stormwater management strategy.
-Use of swales and detention ponds to attenuate stormwater runoff, encourage infiltration and reduce the speed, energy and volumes at which stormwater is Contractor / During discharged from the site.
-Proponent Operational Use of permeable paving to encourage infiltration into the soil. phase Headwall outlets discharging into the wetland must include energy dissipation (e.g. stilling basin) and erosion protection (e.g. reno mattress).
-Removal and Repair of Materials and Infrastructure · Materials and All material used for the construction must be removed from site after Project Infrastructure construction.
-Contractor completion
+Use of swales and detention ponds to attenuate stormwater runoff, encourage infiltration and reduce the speed, energy and volumes at which stormwater is discharged from the site.
+Contractor / Proponent During Operational Use of permeable paving to encourage infiltration into the soil. , phase Headwall outlets discharging into the wetland must include energy dissipation (e.g. stilling basin) and erosion protection (e.g. reno mattress).
+Removal and Repair of Materials and Infrastructure Materials and Infrastructure All material used for the construction must be removed from site after construction.
+Contractor Project completion